engagebay/restapi/README.md

     "requester_email": "ross@gmail.com,
     "subject":"Test not working ??",
     "group_id": "6467327394578432"
-    html_body: "Hello I am testing your docs and find that Test is not working.
-Please help me"
+    "html_body: "Hello I am testing your docs and find that Test is not working.
+Please help me" "assignee_id": "5358693205934080" // Owner ID of the ticket (Optional) }
-    group_id: "6467327394578432"
-}
 ```
 ###### Example request